caldwell/jenkins-sparkle-appcast-plugin/README.md

 repository that Jenkins is watching and the new version of your software will be automatically pushed out to all your users.

+This plugin also supports creating a changelog for each build by pulling out part of (or all of) the text of the commit messages that go into said build.
+The changelog can also be rendered as markdown so you don't have to put HTML into your commit messages.

 [sp]: http://sparkle.andymatuschak.org/

 How to Build, Install, and Test